jimbaker/tagstr/docs/pep.rst

 Python f-strings became very popular, very fast.
 The syntax was simple, convenient, and interpolated expressions had access to regular scoping rules.
-However, f-strings have two main limitations - expressions are eagerly evaluated, and interplolated values cannot be intercepted.
+However, f-strings have two main limitations - expressions are eagerly evaluated, and interpolated values cannot be intercepted.
 The former means that f-strings cannot be re-used like templates, and the latter means that how values are interpolated cannot be customized.

 Templating in Python is currently achieved using packages like Jinja2 which bring their own templating languages for generating dynamic content.
-In addition to being one more thing to learn, these languages are not nearly as expressive as Python itself is.
+In addition to being one more thing to learn, these languages are not nearly as expressive as Python itself.
 This means that business logic, which cannot be expressed in the templating language, must be written in Python instead, spreading the logic across different languages and files.